sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 # ide tips
 Question | Answer
 --- | ---
-01. How to format XML in vim | gg=G
+01.How to format XML in vim | gg=G
-02. How to import Java8 maven projects into Intellij | project structure->module->source, and change compiler level (see reference 23)
+02.How to import Java8 maven projects into Intellij | project structure->module->source, and change compiler level (see reference 23)

 # java concurrency
 Question | Answer